 How can you look the best in your corporate headshot and why does your professional business headshot matter so much?

 Before you even make it to the job interview, the people you are meeting with have an idea of what you look like and how you present yourself because they have seen you on LinkedIn.
 Our first impression happens digitally now, so we need to make sure that we look our best in the first place we are seen – our profile photos.
 Although your career highlights are very important, the first thing seen when someone opens your profile is your headshot and an immediate unconscious opinion has been made.
 Studies show that LinkedIn profiles with photos are viewed up to 21 times more than those without and land 9 times more connections.

 We can help you with that!
-Having professional headshots for LinkedIn matters, we can help ensure that you are looking your best when you are trying to establish a new connecting and growing your network.
+Having professional headshots for LinkedIn matters, we can help ensure that you are looking your best when you are trying to establish a new connection and growing your network.
 People feel more comfortable when they see that they do recognize the person trying to connect, and if you having a meeting with someone you’ve met through LinkedIn, they will recognize you when you arrive.

 Below are some tips to help you better prepare for your session to create the perfect corporate headshot for LinkedIn.
 Please reach out to us so we can help you make it happen!